-Step Three: Make the holes for the lights.
-First, use a ruler to mark out the distance between each light.
-Use a sharp pencil or other object to poke holes through the marks you made.
-(I started out using a drill for this, but it was kind of shredding the foam board.)
+I started out using a drill for this, but it was kind of shredding the foam board.
 I ended up making the shape of the holes by pushing a medium-size Sharpie through them.
 It made the perfect snug fit for the lights.

 Step Four: Push the lights through the holes and secure the wires with duct tape.

 Step Five: Stack pieces of scrap foam board to give the lights some buffer space (see in above image).
 Connect them to each other with permanent glue, and then also to the back of the crescent piece.